StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ### Elasticsearch

-Telemetry data from push-based integrations is stored in Elasticsearch indexes.
-The naming of indexes and the fields within them are entirely based on the data retrieved from the external source system.
+Telemetry data from push-based integrations is stored in an Elasticsearch index.
+The naming of the fields within the index is entirely based on the data retrieved from the external source system.

 - Use the [telemetry inspector](/use/metrics-and-events/browse-telemetry.md) to check which data is available in Elasticsearch.
 All metrics available in the selected data source are listed under **Select**.
 Note that if no data is available for a telemetry stream, the telemetry inspector can still be opened by selecting **inspect** from the context menu (the triple dots menu in the top-right corner of the telemetry stream).